Cummings $35 Million Grant Program

 • All requirements stipulated in the prior grant agreement (including the completion of annual impact reports* and the ongoing presence of an active reciprocal link to Cummings Foundation's website) have been fulfilled by the recipient organization

-*Organizations that have received a prior Cummings grant may re-apply during their final year of funding in advance of submitting the final impact report.
+*Organizations that have received a three-year Cummings grant may re-apply during their final year of funding in advance of submitting the final impact report.
 Such an organization will be removed from consideration, however, if the report is not completed by the February 28 deadline.

 **In any grant cycle, the list of award recipients may include one or more organizations that do not strictly adhere to all of these priorities and eligibility guidelines.
 Such exceptions may be made in recognition of a particular relationship to or with the Foundation.

-Changes for the 2024 Grant Cycle
+Enhancements for the 2027 Grant Cycle

 Meeting Requests